PRL-PRG/r-compile-server/doc/value-type.md

 ### Instruction `Effects`

-TODO these should also be reworked?
+TODO maybe these should also be reworked?
+I don't see any issue but I don't know.

 ## What information is useful?